DigiBP/Team-24DIGIBP1/README.md

 When the dunning run is executed, an email with a dunning notice as a pdf in the attachment is automatically sent to customers who have opted to receive dunning notice via email.
 However, some customers still prefer to receive dunning notice via post.
 To send these dunning notice via post, the finance department needs to extract a PDF containing all the dunning notice from SAP, save it onto their computer, and manually extract the corresponding PDF from the large PDF file to print it.

 # 🔄 To-Be Process
 This section addresses the to-be process.
-The BPMN models for the To-Be Process can be found in the "Models".
+The BPMN models for the To-Be Process can be found in the folder 01_Models.
+A video demonstrating the entire process can be found in the folder 04_Videos.

 ## 🤔 Assumptions
 We assumed that a new role in SAP could be created for our to-be process.
 This role would have limited access.
 It would have access to open the dunning list and add comments to the corresponding dunning position.
 However, the role can not make any other changes to the dunning positions or execute a dunning run.
 The creation of this role would make the process leaner.